Lake Area Technical College Expands Free Income Tax Preparation Services

 JANUARY 23, 2017

-WATERTOWN, SD – For more than 20 years, second-year students in Lake Area Technical Institute’s Financial Services Advanced Tax class have participated in the Volunteer Income Tax Assistance (VITA) program that offers free basic income tax filing services to the public who meet program guidelines.
+WATERTOWN, SD – For more than 20 years, second-year students in Lake Area Technical College’s Financial Services Advanced Tax class have participated in the Volunteer Income Tax Assistance (VITA) program that offers free basic income tax filing services to the public who meet program guidelines.
 This year’s free service dates and times have been expanded to accommodate a larger volume of people.

 All taxpayers will need to bring:

 • Photo ID for primary taxpayer (and spouse)—required by IRS

 • Social Security cards for everyone on your return—required by IRS

 • Tax forms and other tax information you have received